 Our personal ego self dissolves which frees up that mind energy for healing our body and allowing restoration in sleep.

 The Oneness University reports with Spiritual Awakening a shift in our brain reduces activity in the left and right parietal area eliminating our sense of separation.
 Activity increases in the frontal lobe, optimizing this area.

 Christian Opitz, Neurophysicist, confirms Spiritual Awakening involves a neurobiological change in the brain.
 He states, With the blocking of the parietal lobes a feeling of expanded consciousness is produced.

 Before Awakening: We experience a separateness from ourselves, others, nature and God.
 In blunt terms, we reject ourselves and life as in being truly alive.
 We build up this sense of separateness with our beliefs.
 Our mind judges and measures us against everyone else.
-We feel less than.
+Maybe we feel less than.
 We know suffering and misery.

 Before Awakening: We judge our friends as well as strangers.
 We keep our guard up to avoid hurt.
-We fear feeling vulnerable.
+Perhaps, we fear feeling vulnerable.
 When we communicate our ego wants to be heard so rather than listening fully and validating another person, we focus on what we will say next or how we can fix their problem.

 We may still dislike the people we disliked before Awakening.
 The difference; we have no emotional charge attached to our dislike.